LukasKrivka/cnb-rates/README.md

 ## Black Box Solution
 For those that are not interested in the inner workings or even do not want to understand and simply need the output, there is a prepared blackbox solution for MacOS/Linux.
+This might require installing developer-tools, xcode or similar.

 * In the Terminal application, verify that git is installed, by running:
 ```bash